luangjokaj/wordpressify/README.md

 ```
 footer-bundle.js
 ```
-Check the Gulp configuration to learn more about how JavaScript is generated.
+Check the gulp configuration to learn more about how JavaScript is generated.

 # 6. External Libraries